 The Government is broke and public services across the kingdom ruled by King Mswati III, sub-Saharan Africa’s last absolute monarch, have been run into the ground.

-On New year’s Eve the the government had failed to maintain equipment.
+On New year’s Eve the Times of Swaziland reported the government had failed to maintain equipment.

 It said, ‘A medical staff member, who spoke on condition of anonymity, alleged that they had on countless occasions raised the issue of the unfixed machines and that the response they received was that there was no money.’